Skip to main content

 Sustainable Manufacturing Technologies

-Developing scalable, sustainable materials to enable circular economies and increase use of bio-based products
+Developing scalable materials to increase use of bio-based products

 Additionally, widespread implementation of bio-based materials can increase demand for local feedstocks nationwide, enabling distributed manufacturing and benefiting local and rural economies.
-Simultaneously developing new recycling technologies and moving toward circular economies in manufacturing will reduce the current and forthcoming volume of waste, upcycle valuable materials, create a wealth of new domestic jobs, and lead the U.S. toward more efficient and environmentally friendly manufacturing practices to achieve sustainability.
-The group’s work has implications for mold fabrication, marine and automotive parts, building and construction, advanced recycling, wind turbine parts, packaging and transportation, and next-gen advanced manufacturing.
+Simultaneously developing new recycling technologies in manufacturing will reduce the current and forthcoming volume of waste, upcycle valuable materials, create a wealth of new domestic jobs, and lead the U.S. toward more efficient manufacturing practices.
+The group’s work has implications for mold fabrication, marine and automotive parts, building and construction, advanced recycling, packaging and transportation, and next-gen advanced manufacturing.

 Sponsorship

-Research is supported by the Department of Energy’s Advanced Manufacturing Office.
+Research is supported by the Department of Energy’s Advanced Materials and Manufacturing Technologies Office.